treeform/onecup/README.md

 ```

 ### styles ###
-You can also pass styles directly using the `style` attribute.
+Styles can be passed directly using the `style` attribute.
 This is needed when generating some complex looking HTML such as graphs and other visualizations.
-Or if you don't want to clutter your css with layout code that is not reusible.
+Or to not clutter the css with layout code that is not reusible.

 ```
 div style{"z-index":5*4}, "z-index compution"